HOME SECURITY SYSTEM CAMERA TIPS

 Some cameras have night vision, some cameras have motion detection, some cameras have wireless capabilities, some have wired.

-A good camera you’d like to purchase are ones that have wireless capabilities that will record events on motion.
+A good camera you’d like to purchase is one that has wireless capabilities that will record events on the motion.
 Today we’re going to be installing this camera here it does have wireless capabilities.

 Going DIY with camera Installation

 When using a camera with a wider field of view such as 120 to 180 degrees I recommend placing that camera in a location of the home where you can take advantage of that angle of the camera I recommend placing that camera at least 9 feet off the ground.

 That way it’s not easily accessible and people can’t tamper with it.
 Before mounting the camera we want to find the location where we’re going to be drilling the hole.

 That way we can set all the necessary wires for the camera.
 Now that we’ve determined where we want the camera to be positioned outside We’d like to locate a power source for the camera. it’s always recommended to use a power source in the garage if we’re mounting the camera on the exterior of the garage.

 One that I always recommend is the outlet of the garage that way you know that that’s not controlled by a switch it’s not going to be turned off accidentally.

 Now that we have the location of the power source and where we want to mount the outdoor camera It’s important before we drill the hole to make sure that we’re using the right size drill bit.

 We just want to make sure the hole is the right size for anything that we need to connect to the camera.
 When drilling through the wall you want to make sure we don’t go all the way through So that we can conceal the wire on the other side.